MANISHBMK10/FIFO/README.md

 # FIFO on TPU
  Asynchronous FIFO implementation on TPU
- # Simulation
+ # Simulation Tool
- To Simulate the following files, I've used Icarus Verilog.<br/>
+ To Simulate the following files, I've used Icarus Verilog and GtkWave.<br/>
  Here's the link for Installation (https://bleyer.org/icarus/) <br/>
  After installation, please save the files in the bin and use the commands below.
 # Commands